 The body of one who uses oil massage regularly does not become affected much even if subjected to accidental injuries, or strenuous work.
 By using oil massage daily, a person is endowed with a pleasant touch, trimmed body parts and becomes strong, charming and least affected by old age. - Charaka Samhita Vol. 1, V: 88-89

 Ayurveda’s ancient texts have many positive things to say about the benefits of abhyanga, the age-old Ayurvedic practice of self-massage with warm oil.
 If only they’d added a few lines about how to avoid gunking up your towels, bathtub, and pipes!
 Fortunately, there are some simple measures you can take to keep your bathroom sparkling clean and your environment safe.

 Daily oil massage is a cornerstone of dinacharya, the Ayurvedic daily routine that promotes health and longevity.
 Each day, before your morning shower, simply warm up a bit of massage oil and, following the Ayurvedic technique, apply it to your body to nourish and tone your skin, relax your nervous system, improve circulation (especially to nerve endings), lubricate your joints, increase mental alertness, and improve elimination of impurities.

 When you’re doing your abhyanga, it’s easy to get oil everywhere!
 To keep things contained, set aside a special towel to sit or stand on during your morning massage.
 Keep a few paper towels handy, so you can wipe off any excess oil (especially on your hands and feet) before hopping in the shower or touching the faucet knobs.

 Oil can gradually build up on towels that you use to sit on or dry with when you do abhyanga.
-Ayurvedic expert Nancy Lonsdorf, M.D., recommends washing oily towels separately in hot water using your regular laundry detergent along with ½ cup of Arm & Hammer Super Washing Soda.
+Ayurvedic expert Nancy Lonsdorf, M.D., recommends washing oily towels separately in hot water using your regular laundry detergent along with a half cup of Arm & Hammer Super Washing Soda.
 If your towels are very oily, add a full cup of the Super Washing Soda.
-Note: Spontaneous Combustion is a real danger!]
+[Note: Spontaneous Combustion is a real danger!]

 Oil can build up in drains, too.
 Save yourself the hassle and expense of having to call a plumber by taking some simple preventive measures.
 Dr. Lonsdorf recommends using a hair catcher in your drain (always a good idea anyway) and liquid bath soap instead of a solid bar.

 Ideally, give your tub or shower tiles a quick rinse with hot water and a little kitchen dish soap or baking soda after each shower to avoid buildup.
 It’s easy to do and takes just a minute or two.
 Scrub your tub vigorously once a week with tub cleaner or dish soap to keep things clean, shiny, and grime-free.
 Baking soda can be abrasive, so be careful using it on finely finished fixtures.

 © 1999, 2021 Maharishi AyurVeda Products International, Inc. (MAPI).
 All Rights Reserved.
 MAPI does not provide medical advice, diagnosis or treatment.
 These statements have not been evaluated by the Food and Drug Administration.
 Products are not intended to diagnose, treat, cure or prevent any disease.
 See additional information.